By Wendy C. Brooks, DVM, DipABVP

 - Toxins (especially snail bait and insecticides)

-- “Shaky White Dog syndrome” (which does not actually require that the patient be a white dog), also called non-suppurative meningoencephalomyelitis.
+- White Shaker Dog syndrome (which does not actually require that the dog be white), also called non-suppurative meningoencephalomyelitis.

 Severe tremoring can elevate the body temperature dangerously high and cause brain damage.
 Patients for which tremoring is an emergency are generally clearly mentally distressed by the involuntary motions or disoriented from the underlying neurologic disease.

 Many toxins can cause twitches and involuntary muscle tremors, so it is important to let your veterinarian know what products are in your home.
 What flea products do you use?
 Do you have pesticides in the garden?
 These products are frequently neurotoxins that produce seizures and twitching.
 Snail baits containing metaldehyde are particularly common, as are permethrin-based flea products (generally safe for dogs but cats are uniquely sensitive).
 Tremors are a notable feature of chocolate toxicity.
 Obviously, poisoning is an emergency so you will need to see your veterinarian or local emergency service right away.